Bloody Monday: Election day

-According to the Louisville Daily Journal by Monday morning the city was "...in possession of an armed mob, the base passions of which were infuriated to the highest pitch by the incendiary appeals of the newspaper organ and the popular leaders of the Know Nothing party."
+According to the Louisville Daily Journal, by Monday morning, the city was "in possession of an armed mob, the base passions of which were infuriated to the highest pitch by the incendiary appeals of the newspaper organ and the popular leaders of the Know Nothing party."
 The Know-Nothings formed armed groups to guard the polls on election day.
-Hundreds were deterred from voting by direct acts of intimidation, others through fear of consequences.
-In the Sixth Ward William Thomasson, a former Congressman from the district, while appealing to the maddened crowd to cease their acts of disorder and violence was struck from behind and beaten.
+Hundreds were deterred from voting by direct acts of intimidation and others through fear of consequences.
+In the Sixth Ward, William Thomasson, a former US Representative from the district, appealed to the maddened crowd to cease its acts of disorder and violence but was struck from behind and beaten.

-In the afternoon a general row occurred on Shelby street, extending from Main to Broadway.
+In the afternoon, a general row occurred on Shelby Street, extending from Main to Broadway.
 Some fourteen or fifteen men were shot, including Officer Williams, Joe Selvage and others.
-Two or three were killed, and a number of houses, chiefly German coffee houses, broken into and pillaged.
-About 4 o'clock, a vast crowd armed with shotguns, muskets and rifles were proceeding to attack the new German parish of St. Martin of Tours on Shelby street.
-Mayor Barbee, himself a Know-Nothing, assuaged them and the mob returned to the First Ward polls.
-An hour afterwards the large brewery on Jefferson street, near the junction of Green, was set on fire.
+Two or three were killed, and a number of houses, chiefly German coffee houses, broken into and pillaged by Know Nothings.
+About 4 o'clock, a vast crowd of Know Nothings, armed with shotguns, muskets, and rifles, was proceeding to attack the new German parish of St. Martin of Tours, on Shelby Street.
+Mayor John Barbee, himself a Know-Nothing, assuaged them, and the mob returned to the First Ward polls.
+An hour afterwards, the large brewery on Jefferson Street, near the junction of Green, was set on fire.
 Rev. Karl Boeswald was fatally injured by a hail of flying stones while on his way to visit a dying parishioner.

-Late in the afternoon three Irishmen going down Main street, near Eleventh, were attacked, and one knocked down.
+Late in the afternoon, three Irishmen going down Main Street, near Eleventh, were attacked by Know Nothings, and one was knocked down.
 Irish in the neighborhood responded by firing repeated volleys from the windows of their houses on Main street.
 Mr. Rodes, a river-man, was shot and killed by one in the upper story, and a Mr. Graham met with a similar fate.
 An Irishman who discharged a pistol at the back of a man's head was shot and then hung but survived.
 After dusk, a row of frame houses on Main street between Tenth and Eleventh, the property of Mr. Quinn, a well known Irishman, were set on fire.
 The flames extended across the street and twelve buildings were destroyed.
 These houses were chiefly tenanted by Irish, and upon any of the tenants venturing out to escape the flames, they were immediately shot down.
 Those badly wounded by gun shot could not escape from the burning buildings.

 Aftermath

-Only by Louisville Mayor John Barbee's intervention, despite being a Know-Nothing, was the bloodshed and the property destruction brought to an end, including his personal intervention that saved the Cathedral of the Assumption from destruction by the mob.
-Immediately after Bloody Monday Louisville Bishop Martin Spalding and Protestant leaders called for calm rather than revenge.
+Only by Louisville Mayor John Barbee's intervention, despite his being a Know-Nothing, were the bloodshed and the property destruction brought to an end, including his personal intervention that saved the Cathedral of the Assumption from destruction by the mob.
+Immediately after Bloody Monday.
+Louisville Bishop Martin John Spalding and Protestant leaders called for calm, rather than revenge.